Hekima Scholars Program

 About the course

-This is a 1-credit course taught by a staff member from the Division of Diversity & Inclusion, specifically the Office of Multicultural Student Services (OMSS).
+- Course Structure: A 1-credit course taught by a staff member from the Office of Multicultural Student Services (OMSS) within the Division of Diversity & Inclusion.

 This is a cohort program based with 10-12 students, 1 instructor and either 1 or 2 mentors (1 graduate student and 1 undergraduate student).

-The Hekima Scholars Program provides the exploration of social and identity development to first-and-second year men of color at UWL.
+The Hekima Scholars Program provides the exploration of social and identity development to undergraduate men of color or those that are interested in the needs of men of color at UWL.
 The program fosters a sense of community and connection between scholars with the goal of creating a sense of belonging.
-Scholars have the opportunity to engage in deep and meaningful conversations about what it means to be a man of color at a historically white institution (HWI), how to navigate college, and discuss pathways after graduation.
+Scholars have the opportunity to engage in deep meaningful conversations about the experiences of men of color at a predominantly white institutions (PWI) and applicable research on navigating college and pathways after graduation.

 Mentoring areas include